-I’m thinking, maybe Agata?
-The first and last letters were definitely ‘As’ so – I’m guessing – Agata would definitely be in the ballpark.
-Birds love it when you get their name, when you admire it, and show you’ve remembered but don’t overuse it because that’s just tacky, like sending flowers after the first shag.
+I’m thinking maybe Agata?
+The first and last letters were definitely ‘A’s, so – I’m guessing – Agata would definitely be in the ballpark.
+Birds love it when you get their name right, when you admire it and show you’ve remembered, but don’t overuse it because that’s just tacky, like sending flowers after the first shag.
 Or even worse, getting flowers delivered to a bar you know she’ll be drinking in with her mates.
-That’s stalking and it’s also tacky.
+That’s stalking, and it’s also tacky.

 Okay, so this is how things finished up:

 I insult the new waitress – who turns out to be the owner’s daughter – but repair the situation to the extent that I’m given a drink ‘on the house’.

 I call a man with a small, bemused-looking dog a drug-dealing homosexual, and he also offers me a drink.